San Ysidro Port of Entry: Eastern/main pedestrian crossing

 Pedestrians may cross northbound immediately east of the northbound vehicle crossing.
 As of May 2017 they are temporarily processed in the Milo building while a new facility is built to the west.
 There are currently 15 pedestrian lanes, and more will be added with the current expansion project.

-The eastern (main) southbound pedestrian crossing is east of the northbound crossing, immediately south of the San Ysidro trolley station.
+The eastern (main) southbound pedestrian crossing is east of the northbound crossing, immediately south of San Ysidro Transit Center.
 Pedestrians pass through the 6.9-million-dollar, three-story Puerta Este México-San Ysidro building, opened in August 2015, containing Mexican passport control and customs which since late 2017 exits to a path leading to Frontera street just southwest of Ferrocarril street.
 Prior to 2012 the southbound pedestrian crossing was west of the northbound vehicle crossing and exited to a bridge leading to Plaza Viva Tijuana.

 PedWest (western pedestrian crossing)

 The PedWest pedestrian crossing is located at the east side of the Las Americas outlet mall where Virginia Avenue dead-ends at the border, immediately west of the El Chaparral port of entry into Mexico.
 On the Mexican side a walkway connects PedWest southeastward, ending across the street from the Plaza Viva Tijuana mall, from which there is a bridge to Downtown Tijuana.
 PedWest opened for northbound pedestrians in July 2016 for southbound pedestrians on July 31, 2017.
 PedWest improved efficiency as now 63,000 people pass through it each day.
 There are 10 northbound and 2 reversible lanes.
 This has also become a better alternative for pedestrian traffic, due to the Southbound I-5 re-alignment.